 - I have a robust professional learning network (PLN) through this blog, Facebook groups, and Twitter, where I interact with other teacher-librarians and educators to learn and share new tech tools and best practices.

-- Besides using SeeSaw to communicate with parents individually (a goal of mine for next school year), I have a library Facebook page and Twitter to engage parents and community members.
+- Besides using SeeSaw to communicate with parents individually (a goal of mine for next school year), I have a library Facebook page and Twitter account to engage parents and community members.

 Standard K – The online teacher arranges media and content to help students and teachers transfer knowledge most effectively in the online environment.